 There are a variety of location SDKs on the market targeting different industries.
 So what makes Roam.ai’s SDK different?

-We’ve designed a fully customizable SDK that solves the problems of inaccurate and battery-draining location tracking.
+We’ve designed a fully customizable SDK that solves the problems of inaccurate and battery-draining location data collection.
 Plus, we’ve made our technology extremely affordable to apps of any size.

 Here are some features of Roam.ai’s location SDK that directly bring value to apps: